Get

 Cat Litter Box

-Image Credit By: Lilia Solonari, shutterstock
+Image Credit: Lilia Solonari, shutterstock

-Place the boxes in easily accessible places, preferably low-traffic corners and areas for their privacy.
+Place the boxes in easily accessible places, preferably low-traffic corners, and areas for their privacy.
 Also, avoid putting the litter boxes near food, water bowls, or in the kitchen.

 Aspects like your kitty’s character, personality, age, physical condition, and home layout should help you decide on the most suitable place for a cat’s toilet.
 For instance, elderly and disabled cats should have their bathrooms closer to prevent them from traveling or climbing up and down the stairs to access the litter box.